winters0x64/awsm/devel/log.md

 ## Logs (small fixes/updates here and there also the reason for making the choice)

 -> Added support for touchpad tap to click via libinput.
+-> Added JetBrains Mono  as a font for alacritty,simple because it looks elegant.